top of page

 Video and pics by Megan Lessert @LessertMegan

-1 - Start with the basics: Begin with simple activities, such as relay races or standing long jumps, to ensure that all students can participate and feel successful.
-As students gain confidence and skill, more advanced activities can be introduced.
+1. Start with the basics: Begin with simple activities like relay races or standing long jumps so all students can participate and find early success.
+As students gain confidence and skill, introduce more advanced events.
+A student who feels successful on day one is a student who shows up ready to try on day two.

 Pic by Randi-Lee Hauptman @MrsHauptman4